-Looking for a sauce recipe that instantly flavors your grilled meat, fish and seafood, or vegetables?
+Looking for a sauce recipe that instantly flavors your grilled meat, fish, seafood, or vegetables?
 Then, you must try this quick and easy lemon garlic butter sauce.

 My recipe for this sauce is based on the traditional Beurre Blanc sauce that combines butter with either vinegar or a wine reduction.

 The consistency of this sauce is runny, but it is thick enough to coat food nicely.
 This recipe will give you approximately 2 cups of Garlic Butter Sauce.
 You can easily halve, double, or triple the recipe.

 So the next time your menu includes grilled chicken, shrimp or salmon, pan-seared scallops, or grilled vegetables, do yourself a favor and try this creamy lemon butter sauce.